punneng/pn-merb-auth-remember-me/README.markdown

 ### PnMerbAuthRememberMe

 This plugin provides a remember me function based on MerbAuth.
-Most of codes are from [Remember me's RestfulAuthentication on Rails](http://github.com/technoweenie/restful-authentication/tree/master)
+Most of codes are from [RestfulAuthentication on Rails](http://github.com/technoweenie/restful-authentication/tree/master)

 This plugin adds a mixin that you should include in your user model to provide 2 fields to remember the token and time to expire.
 The mixin will automatically select the correct sub mixin for all supported orms.